amartyasd/amartyasd.github.io/_pages/DAG1.md

 Syllabus: TBA.

 There's a Discord server for the seminar and a mailing list.
-To be added to any of them, please contact Amartya.
+To be added to any of them, don't hesitate to get in touch with Amartya.

 References
 ======